 3. Julius Sans One

-This sans serif font from LatinoType is unlike the other examples we have covered so far.
+This sans serif font from LatinoType is unlike the other examples we have covered so far and one of the best modern fonts.
 With very long thin lines this font feels very modern and minimalistic, which is very trendy this year.

 Pair Julius Sans One with a bolder font to really make the information pop off the screen or paper.